Compound Rules in CSS

 Definition: The span tag is an inline container used in HTML to apply styles or identification to a part of a text or a part of a document.

-Usage: To apply CSS styles to a text snippet.
 To apply JavaScript actions to specific parts of text.

-Characteristics: Does not inherently represent any formatting change until styled with CSS.
 Useful for styling portions of text within a block-level element like div or p.

 Example: Highlighting a part of a sentence: